 Therefore, the federal cost principles expect the University to normally absorb these charges by unrestricted operational accounts and recover those costs through the indirect cost reimbursement process.
 This expectation holds true even where in some cases the federal sponsor imposes F&A rate restrictions on certain grant programs.

-Clerical staff, i.e., those individuals that provide general support to departmental functions and whose time associated with each of the many individual tasks would be difficult, impractical and/or inefficient to track to each of those benefiting “tasks,” are assigned under the category of “departmental administration.”
+Clerical staff, i.e., those individuals that provide general support to departmental functions and whose time associated with each of the many individual tasks may not be included in a grant budget, unless allowed by the contract.

 The F&A recovery process generates several millions of revenue dollars for the University as the sponsored projects are invoiced.
 It is these revenues that “replenish” the departmental accounts from which the departmental supplies, services, and clerical support were charged.
 From this perspective, it should not be difficult to understand why the Federal cost principles expect the University to be reimbursed by the F&A cost recovery process, and not by direct charging these costs to a project.

 A: A major project requiring a full time clerical employee could possibly be an extraordinary circumstance, thus justifying the direct costing of clerical salaries.